How Long Are Cats in Heat? 3–14 Days (Usually 5–7) & What to Do

 How Often Do Cats Go Into Heat?

-At a glance: Heat every 2–3 weeks (breeding season), with some indoor cats cycling year-round.
+At a glance: Expect repeat heats about every 2–3 weeks during breeding season, with some indoor cats cycling year-round due to extended light exposure.

 If you’re suddenly hearing your cat cry out in strange ways or rubbing herself on everything in sight, you might be wondering: Is she just being weird—or is she in heat?